 Trashi Yangtse

-Earlier it used to be part of Trashigang (a dungkhag/ sub-district) but Trashiyangtse became a full-fledged dzongkhag in 1993.
-On the north, it shares its border with the Indian state of Arunachal Pradesh and cross-border trade still exists.
-The new settlement lies three km from the old dzong, near Chorten Kora.
+Trashiyangtse was previously part of Trashigang Dzongkhag but became a full-fledged Dzongkhag in 1993.
+To the north, it shares an international border with the Indian state of Arunachal Pradesh, and cross-border trade between the two regions still exists.
+The new settlement lies three kilometers from the old dzong, near Chorten Kora.

 Attractions In Trashi Yangtse